 As you create more blog posts, you can link them to related posts and pages.
 This will help search engine bots and visitors understand the relevance, value, and relationship between content on your site.

 If you first created your site on a publishing platform or with a website builder, then you may need to migrate to a CMS with more advanced content management features.
-Some platforms like the HubSpot CMS will even have built-in SEO tools to help you optimize your content.
+Some platforms like CMS Hub, a content management system by HubSpot, will even have built-in SEO tools to help you optimize your content.
 Otherwise, you’ll have to set up an integration with third-party tools like Google Webmaster Tools or SEMRush.

 3. You want to convert more visitors into leads.

 If you’re driving lots of traffic to your site and want to convert those visitors into leads, you need to design your site around a clear conversion strategy.

 Your site should tell visitors about who you are, what you do, and who your target audience is.
 Then, it should convince them to take the next step in becoming a customer.

 Let’s look at Rev as an example.
 Before the audio transcription site's redesign, the homepage featured a central carousel with three cards.
 Each card had a different icon — a rocket ship, a dial, and a telephone — to represent the company’s three value propositions: speed, quality, and service.

 Above the carousel was a menu bar featuring a tab labeled “Services.”
 Visitors had to click on the tab to view a list of the company’s services.
 Under each service, there was a graphic and some basic pricing info without a clear call-to-action.
 For a full description of each service, you’d have to either click on the header or scroll below the fold.

 When redesigning its site, Rev ditched the carousel and instead featured three cards side by side.
 Each card represents one of its most popular services and includes a brief explanation, price, and call-to-action button.
 This new design resulted in an 18% improvement in Rev’s conversion rate.